 1. Tailor-Made Functionality

-Functional drinks such as superfood smoothies, matcha tea and nutritional drinks are set to continue being popular, but there looks to be more personalized beverages coming on the market aimed at specific health needs, such as oral or cardiovascular health.
+Functional drinks such as superfood smoothies, matcha tea and nutritional drinks are set to continue being popular, but there looks to be more personalized beverages coming on the market aimed at specific health needs.

 2. Plant-Based Drinks

 You may think that those who buy plant-based beverages are vegans or vegetarians, but around 86% of people who buy them are actually meat eaters.
 This could be due to the rise of flexitarianism, where meat and dairy are still eaten, but in moderation, and plant-based foods make up the rest.

 The trend towards plant-based ingredients is very obvious in the coffee sector, with plant-based creamers and milks popular with flexitarians.
 Almond, soy and coconut-based drinks are the most favored, with new options like peanut, oat and flaxseed gaining ground.

 3. Nostalgic Flavors and Colors

 Bright and bold hues are in this year, with younger people wanting their food and drinks to be Instagrammable.